carlossless/usbip-macos/README.md

-Needs root or `com.apple.developer.usb.host-controller-interface` entitlement
+Needs to be signed with a `com.apple.developer.usb.host-controller-interface` entitlement or run on a SIP disabled system